-There are numerous safety monitoring systems in place to help ensure that any potential vaccine safety issues are quickly identified and investigated.
+There are many safety monitoring systems in place to help ensure that any potential vaccine safety issues are quickly identified and investigated.
 These include:

-All of the vaccine clinical trial participants have been monitored for more than two months and continue to be monitored.
-Also, since the Pfizer and Moderna vaccines started to be used in mid-December 2020, millions of people (and counting) have received the vaccines more than two months ago.
-The Johnson & Johnson vaccine started to be used in late February and we will continue to monitor data about vaccine use in the general population.
-No long-term effects have been identified.
+The vaccine clinical trial participants have been monitored for more than two months and continue to be monitored.
+Also, millions of people have received the vaccines safely and no long-term negative effects have been identified.

-None of the authorized vaccines contain the virus that causes COVID-19.
+None of the vaccines available in the U.S. contain the virus that causes COVID-19.
 It is not possible to get COVID-19 from the vaccines.